Hospitality and Tourism Management BS

 Food and Travel

-This course introduces students to the concept of food in the hospitality and service industry as representative of a location’s culture and values.
-The course analyzes the existing and emerging client base and delves deeply into the topic of trends and opportunities based on food and beverage.
-Students will examine the importance of service chains where understanding and knowledge of regional/international food plays a vital role in new product development.
-This course is an exploration of the combined food and travel experience, providing students with the knowledge sets required to meet today’s international food travelers’ desires and expectations.
+This course introduces students to food in the hospitality and service industry as representative of a location's culture and values.
+The course analyzes the existing and emerging client base and delves deeply into trends and opportunities based on food and beverage.
+Students will examine the importance of service chains where understanding and knowledge of regional/international food is vital in new product development.
+This course explores the combined food and travel experience, providing students with the knowledge sets to meet today's international food traveler's desires and expectations.
 Lecture 3 (Spring).

 |